zkytony/robotdev/spot/docs/Functions/VelocityCommands.md

       z: 0.3" -r 10
     ````
     and you will see spot rotating in place 0.3rad/s.
 If you press `Ctrl+C` to stop this `rostopic pub` command, then the robot will stop rotating.

+**Note, if you are done, don't just kill the spot ROS driver.
+It is preferred to go to the tablet and do "HIJACK CONTROL", and then control the robot (dock it or whatever) as needed.**